spraakbanken/swell-project/Pseudonymization_guidelines.md

 ### Running numbers
 ---

-Applies to all named entities (NE) and their *@placeholders*.
-Each unique named entity type (e.g.name) should get its own running number, starting with 1.
-If the same NE is repeated in the text, the same running number is assigned to it.
+Applies to all _personally identifiable information (PII)_ and their *@placeholders*.
+Each unique PII type (e.g.name) should get its own running number, starting with 1 in each individual essay.
+If the same PII is repeated in the text, the same running number is assigned to it.
 This is done automatically, but the automatically assigned running number may be changed manually.
-A manual change of the running number is necessary when the same entity (for instance the same city) is referred to by non-identical strings (for instance due to mis-spelling).
+A manual change of the running number is necessary when the same PII (for instance the same city) is referred to by non-identical strings (for instance due to mis-spelling).

 <img src="Stockhuml.png" width="400">